Built to be defensible, by the team filing it on the record.

 What is already public, today:

-• A working sample of the artifact lives at /design/record, including the real cryptographic-fingerprint computation.
+- A working sample of the artifact lives at /design/record, including the real, re-verifiable SHA-256 content-fingerprint computation.

 Compliance officers can request the role prompts and the model-policy file under NDA before contracting.